KartikNarayanBhat/CodeQuest/Strings/README.md

-# 1.Strings Roatation Of Each Other
+# Strings Roatation Of Each Other

 You are given two strings s1 and s2, of equal lengths.
 The task is to check if s2 is a rotated version of the string s1.
 Note: A string is a rotation of another if it can be formed by moving characters from the start to the end (or vice versa) without rearranging them.